Reading time: 5 min.

 Individuals involved in the Oscars slapping incident

 So what do we know about ritlecitinib?
-In this article, you’ll find out:
+In this article, you’ll learn:

 • What ritlecitinib is and how it works